Nele82/Calculator/README.md

 ## How the code works ?

-At first glance, one can't help but noticing that all MVC components are objects.
-Here's an overview of how the code works:
+At first glance, one can't help but noticing that all MVC components are objects so here's an overview of how the code works:

 1) Model (model): This object represents the data and state of the calculator.

+It stores 3X keyed collections which hold:

-- addDigit: Holds the current digit being entered.
+- Current digit being entered;
-- digit: Holds the accumulated digits for the current number.
+- Accumulated digits for the current number;
-- operand: Holds the selected operation (e.g., '+', '-', 'X', '÷', '^').
+- Selected operation (e.g., '+', '-', 'X', '÷', '^').

 2) View (view): This object handles the user interface interactions and displays.